apache/nuttx/configs/sama5d3x-ek/README.txt

       2013-8-20:  Added description to add EHCI to the configuration.
 At present, however, EHCI is still a work in progress and not ready for prime time.
-      2013-8-26: EHCI is still non-functional.
-After days of work, it is able to exchange a SETUP transfer or two, but it still does not make it through the full enumeration sequence.
+      2013-8-26:
-        Nor does the hand-off of high speed devices to OHCI work.
-In this case, OHCI gets the port, but the port is reset, lost by OCHI and returned to EHCI.
+        The hand-off of full speed devices to OHCI does not work.
+In this case, OHCI gets the port, but the port is reset, lost by OHCI and returned to EHCI.
 EHCI sees the full-speed port and hands it off to OHCI and this sequence continues forever.
+      2013-8-28: EHCI is partially functional.
+It is able to mount a high- speed USB FLASH drive using the Mass Storage Class (MSC) interface.

   ostest:
     This configuration directory, performs a simple OS test using